Check other networks

 Samsung Galaxy S10 5G

-Samsung’s first 5G handset is a terrific-looking device that's actually very different internally than the standard S10 and has a quad camera on the rear.
+Samsung’s first-ever 5G handset is a terrific-looking device that's actually very different internally than the standard S10 and has a quad camera on the rear.
 It's also bigger than the standard S10 and even the S10+, partly to accommodate the extra 5G goodness and the required cooling - it clocks in at 6.7-inches and has a clever front dual camera array that's cut into the corner of the display.
 That screen size is only just shy of the 5G version of the Mate 10 you can see below.
 Power comes from Samsung's own Exynos 9820 in Europe (US variants use Qualcomm's Snapdragon 855).

 Huawei Mate 20 X 5G